Rakesh9100/Greeting-Time/README.md

 <h2>Introduction📌</h2>

-Greeting-Time is a versatile console application that welcomes users with a personalized greeting based on the current time of day, provides a random motivational quote for inspiration, and fetches real-time weather information using an API request, keeping you informed and motivated throughout the day.
+Greeting-Time is a console application that welcomes users with a personalized greeting based on the current time of day, provides a random motivational quote for inspiration, and fetches real-time weather information using an API request, keeping you informed and motivated throughout the day.

 <!-- --------------------------------------------------------------------------------------------------------------------------------------------------------- -->